SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

 <!--endintro-->

-This is similar to an elevator pitch, it can happen when you meet a new client, at an event, when you're at a barbecue with a friend.
+This is similar to an elevator pitch, it can happen when you meet a new client, at an event or when you're at a barbecue with a friend.
 The more effort you put into doing this well, the better you will sound.

 Although not everybody is in sales, we all will have to convince others at different times.